abregado/champions-combat/_chapters/rules.md

 **Shield:** Reduce the number of hits by one for each shield effect.

 {% include icon_image.html link='files/images/icon-1.png' %} / {% include icon_image.html link='files/images/icon-2.png' %} ...
-**Move:** When a number is displayed in the Reaction section of an action card, the reacting player executes a Move effect of that number, following the [Move section](#move-section) rules.
+**Move:** When a number is displayed in the Reaction section of an action card, the reacting player can move their figurine following the [Move section](#move-section) rules.
 Note that this does not allow the reacting player to dodge the attack, and therefore does not reduce the number of successful attack dice.

 {% include icon_image.html link='files/images/icon-power-up.png' %} / {% include icon_image.html link='files/images/icon-power-down.png' %}